 But the fragmentary character of this account is not the product of personal idiosyncrasy alone; it is also a symptom of the times we live in.
 Under the sway of advancing technology and capitalism, time accelerates, cultures fragment and recombine.
 The stories we tell are likewise fragmented and curtailed.
 What I have offered you today are glimpses and traces of other people’s Utopias—their ideas of how life should, ideally, be lived—and the clashes between them.

-When it comes to the wider loss of cultural diversity that the world has seen over the last few centuries—the process of immiseration and destruction of peoples on the periphery of the global economy, a process perhaps now entering a new, maybe final, intensified phase—I think this loss is a calamity.
+When it comes to the wider loss of cultural diversity that the world has seen over the last few centuries—the process of immiseration and destruction of peoples on the periphery of the global economy, a process perhaps now entering a new, maybe final, intensified phase—this loss can only be viewed as a calamity.
 Not just for those who dwell on the periphery, but for us all, for us as a species, a disaster comparable to the loss of biological diversity caused concurrently by our overexploitation of the natural environment.
 The analogy is not trivial.
 The loss of these other forms of life, these different kinds of social arrangements, means that there is a dearth of real-world alternatives to the ways of life currently imposed on us by the hegemony of capitalism, in its Eastern and Western variants—capitalism with its fabulous wealth, its alarming consumption of natural resources, its dizzying freedoms, its hectic speed and its enduring social inequality.

-Other social arrangements are—to adapt another phrase from Claude Lévi-Strauss—good to think with.
+Other social arrangements—to adapt another phrase from Claude Lévi-Strauss—are good to think with.
 We need their otherness to fuel our imagination, to allow us to envision a better way.
 (And so, perhaps, do they.)
 Just as Thomas More used a patchwork of ancient anthropology and contemporary travellers’ tales to conjure up his Utopia, so we now have the ethnographic record of non-western societies as a foil to our own.
 But increasingly this ethnographic record is becoming a set of historical documents.
 And the societies themselves are inexorably transformed or fragmented by the penetration of world culture.

-Today I can still go back to the village in Southern Sudan where I lived two decades ago—now being rebuilt and reoccupied—and deepen my understanding of it.
+Today I can still go back to the village in Southern Sudan where I lived two decades ago—now rebuilt and reoccupied—and deepen my understanding of its past.
 But only just.
 It is ceasing to be what it was.
 Anthropology becomes history.
 War-induced displacement, the ubiquity of firearms, and the further penetration of world religions—of Islam, Christianity and the religiose version of human rights ideology that is promulgated by aid agencies—these technologies and doctrines are transforming the village universe more rapidly than ever before.
 Change is leap-frogging generations; old belief and memory are the casualties.
-To employ Claude Lévi-Strauss’ phrase again, cool societies will soon be no more.
+To employ Claude Lévi-Strauss’ phrase again, cool societies, where change is more temperate, will soon be no more.

 In the absence of a world outside the West, of societies that remain unpenetrated by western capital and global culture, we will have lost a yardstick for ourselves.
 And we have come to this pass because as members of the world’s materially powerful societies we have destroyed everything that we could measure ourselves by.
 Almost all those societies that once stood as significant alternatives to our own are now relegated to books.
 Once they were real, now they become travellers’ tales, like More’s Utopia.
 Few people now believe that Utopia can be found in the jungles of South America, or the islands of the South Seas—or the headwaters of the Amazon or the Nile.
 We know that the location of Utopia is in the minds of men.
 And increasingly we will be compelled to rely on historical imagination to preserve the idea of radically different forms of human life.